turingschool-examples/backend_mod_1_prework/README.md

 We will be referencing many terminal commands throughout the prework.
 It is recommended that you practice using terminal commands before getting started.
 See the `terminal.md` lesson located in the day_0 directory.

-### Forking and Cloning the Prework Repository
+### Forking and Cloning the Module 0 Capstone Repository

 Next, we are going to *fork this repository*.
+Forking is when you copy a Github repository to your Github account to make your own changes.
+Think of it like a fork in the road -- you're about to make changes that differ from the main path.

-Forking is when you copy a Github repository to your Github account.
-In this scenario, the Turing Github account owns the Prework repository.
-You do not have permission to change this repository, so you need your own copy to work on.
+In this scenario, the Turing Github account owns the `module_0_capstone` repository.
+You do not have permission to change anything in this repository, so you need your own copy to work on.
 In order to fork the repository, follow these steps:

 1. Make sure you are logged in to GitHub (if you are not logged in, log in and come back to this page)
 1. Scroll to the top of *this* page